kubesphere-sigs/fluent-operator-walkthrough/README.md

 ## Fluent Bit Only mode

-Fluent Bit is light-weighed, you can only use Fluent Bit to process logs.
+Fluent Bit is light-weight and if you prefer you can just use Fluent Bit to process logs.

 ### Using Fluent Bit to collect kubelet logs and output to Elasticsearch